ibm-cloud-docs/vpc/vpn-using.md

 ## VPN for VPC features
 {: #vpn-features}

-The IBM Cloud VPN for VPC service includes the following features:
+The IBM Cloud site-to-site VPN for VPC service includes the following features:

 MD-5 and SHA-1 authentication algorithms, 2 and 5 DH groups, and the 3-DES encryption algorithm were deprecated on 20 September 2022 and are no longer supported in the console.
 {: deprecated}